‘Bates Motel’ Spoilers: New Trailer Features Rihanna, Norman Dressed As Mother

 — Shady Music (@TheShadyMusic) January 31, 2017

 In the second trailer for Bates Motel Season 5, Rihanna finally makes her debut as iconic Psycho character Marion Crane.
 She comes into the motel in the pouring rain and asks for a room.
-Norman seems immediately attracted to her, and gives her room number one, the room closest to the office.
-This is also the room that Norman has made a peep hole in, and he peers through the hole in the wall as the sound of a running shower begins.
+Norman seems immediately attracted to her and gives her room number one, the room closest to the office.
+This is also the room that Norman has made a peephole in, and he peers through the hole in the wall as the sound of a running shower begins.
 Fans of the source material, Alfred Hitchcock’s Psycho, know that Norman Bates famously kills Marion Crane in a brutal and bloody shower stabbing scene, and it looks like the show will very soon catch up to the movie.
 Of course, there will be some differences as this is a modern day imagining of Norman Bates.

 “Norman is in an incredibly intense and interesting place that we’ve built him to when that sequence of episodes starts, Bates Motel executive producer Kerry Ehrin told Entertainment Weekly.
 “It’s this collision of Bates Motel storytelling and then Marion Crane showing up into that.
 He’s in a very fragile and lonely place, and Marion Crane is a charismatic woman, she’s super present when she’s with him and she’s very attractive — all those things are exactly what he needs right at this moment.”